AlternativeInvesting.com

 Updated April 2026.
 Our editorial process compares access, fees, liquidity, downside, and investor fit before any outbound platform link appears on the page.

-Yieldstreet is better for investors who want broader private-market breadth alongside credit exposure, while Percent is the cleaner fit for investors who specifically want private-credit cash-flow opportunities.
+Yieldstreet is better for investors who want broader private-market breadth alongside credit exposure.
+Percent is usually the cleaner fit for investors who specifically want a more direct private-credit allocation.

 FactorYieldstreetPercent